 That’s where the feature-benefit-value map comes in.
 It’ll help you understand how the features you want to build are connected to your purpose, and it’ll teach you how to say this to others in ways that convey value.
 So why not give it a try?
 It might be just the thing you need to focus your thoughts, energize your team, and open your business up to a whole new range of investment, talent, and customers.

 We can help you to expand your market and increase your user satisfaction by designing and developing solutions that bring real value to your users.
-Let’s have a call and see what we can do for you.
+Let’s have a call and see what our skills – and a good feature prioritization canvas – can do for you.